Structural Complexity of One-Dimensional Random Geometric Graphs: Bounds on the Structural Entropy

-The connection range and the distribution of the node locations dictate how prevalent the different structures are in the ensemble of graphs.
-This is not captured by Theorem~\ref{th:UBcount}.
-For example, the structural entropy approaches zero as $r\to 0$ or $r \to 1$, such that we would expect that, as $r$ increases from zero, the entropy first increases, reaches a maximum, and then decreases towards zero.
-However, the upper bound given by Theorem~\ref{th:UBcount} is constant with respect to $r$.
-In this section, we focus on the structural entropy $H(S_{n,r})$ given by~\eqref{eq:struct_entropy_def} and thus explicitly consider the connection range and the distribution of the locations.
+The bounds for finite $n$ given in~\eqref{eq:UB_finite} are illustrated in Fig.~\ref{fig:UBfinite}.
+The asymptotic upper bound in Theorem~\ref{th:UBcount} (plotted in Fig.\ref{fig:bounds_fixed_r}) is attained for uniform distribution of the structures.
+In general, the connection range and the distribution of the node locations dictate how prevalent the different structures are in the ensemble of graphs.
+For i.u.d. points, the structural entropy approaches zero as $r\to 0$ or $r \to 1$, such that we would expect that, as $r$ increases from zero, the entropy first increases, reaches a maximum, and then decreases towards zero.
+However, the upper bound given by Theorem~\ref{th:UBcount} is nonincreasing with $r$.
+In the following, we focus on the structural entropy $H(S_{n,r})$ given by~\eqref{eq:struct_entropy_def} and thus explicitly consider the distribution of the locations.